Mahmoudm007/Mahmoudm007/README.md

 <br />
 <br />

-Hi there, I'm **Mahmoud Mohamed Ali**, a **Biomedical Engineer** with a diverse skill set ranging from software development to biomedical engineering 🚀.
+Hi there, I'm **Mahmoud Mohamed Abdelaty**, a **Biomedical Engineer** with a diverse skill set ranging from software development to biomedical engineering 🚀.

 Currently, I am involved in various projects and internships, including developing a risk management system for medical devices, and creating innovative applications like a DICOM-Visualizer and an image mixer using PyQt5.